mercadopago/sdk-js/API/bricks/card-payment.md

 `target` | _string_, **REQUIRED**

-id of the container that the brick will be rendered in.
-Can be any HTML element
+Id of the container that the brick will be rendered in.
+Can be any HTML element.

 <br />

 `settings` | _object_, **REQUIRED**

-The `settings` object has properties to initialize and customize the the brick being created.
+The `settings` object has properties to initialize and customize the brick being created.

 |   Setting key  |   Type   |        Description                                   |              |